Early registration discount through January 30, 2025

 Sessions available for replay in case you need to miss a session or want to review

-Group rate for multiple participants from the same organization or community: $195/person ($165 early registration)
+Group rate for two or more participants from the same organization or community: $295/person ($245 early registration)

 Sessions